These are the best cell phone plans for 2021 on Verizon, AT&T, and T-Mobile.

-US Mobile’s plan is simply one of the best options here. $15 gets you 5GB of data on either the Verizon or T-Mobile network (your choice when you sign up) and excellent feature support.
+US Mobile’s plan is simply one of the best options here. $15 gets you 5GB of data on either the Verizon or T-Mobile network.
+You choose which network you want when you sign up.

 It should be noted that you get 10GB of international data roaming included for free, but it’s available only as an eSIM data-only add-on.
 You need to have an eSIM compatible phone to take advantage of this feature.